Dying Wish: Main plot

-In the epilogue, Otto awakens the next morning, still taking the opportunity to briefly revel in his final victory against the Amazing Spider-Man.
+In the epilogue, Otto awakens the next morning, still taking the opportunity to briefly revel in his final victory against Spider-Man.
 After calling Mary Jane Watson and asking her out on a date, he puts on his suit and goes out on patrol as Spider-Man.
 Traveling to one of his hidden bases, the automated defense systems activate, as well as a pre-recorded message of him as Doctor Octopus taunting the intruder.
-Otto is disgusted at his former self and destroys his defense systems, resolving to finally abandon his identity as Doc Ock.
+Otto, disgusted at his former self, destroys his defense systems, abandoning his identity as Doc Ock.
 Reobtaining his own tech, a final montage shows Otto as Peter beginning to upgrade new equipment and even redesigning his Spider-Man suit to his own liking, and vows with his intellect and mechanical prowess that he will become a better Spider-Man than Peter Parker was: a Superior Spider-Man.

 Aftermath

 The storyline concluded the over fifty-year run of The Amazing Spider-Man and saw the death of Peter Parker, and his replacement as Spider-Man by Doctor Octopus in his own 2013 monthly ongoing series The Superior Spider-Man.
 Other character progressions included Mary Jane Watson becoming romantically involved with Octopus believing him to be Peter Parker, the reconciliation of J. Jonah Jameson and his long-estranged father, J. Jonah Jameson Sr., and the introduction of a "soul molecule" concept to the villain Hydro Man, a singular molecule that contains his consciousness.

 Additionally, a tie-in issue, The Amazing Spider-Man #699.1, saw that Parker's escape from the Raft enabled the escape of Michael Morbius.
 This led directly into the launch of the second volume of the self-titled monthly series Morbius: The Living Vampire in January 2013.

 Octavius remains active as Spider-Man for most of the run of the new The Superior Spider-Man comic, until he sacrifices himself to restore Peter's consciousness in order to defeat Norman Osborn's latest scheme.
 However, a month or so prior to his death, Octavius had created a digital back-up of his consciousness, with this Octavius- lacking any memory of the events that led to the original's decision to sacrifice himself for Peter- returning to villainy in a new body based on Peter's.